ferg1e/comment-castles/README.md

 # Comment Castles

 Comment Castles is an internet forum project.
-Users write posts, nested comments, user profiles and sub descriptions.
+Users can write posts, nested comments, direct messages, user profiles and sub descriptions.
 Each post is assigned to a sub.
 There is a site-wide moderator and each sub has a moderator.
 There is an instance running at [commentcastles.org](https://www.commentcastles.org)!

 Other Features: